ALL-STAR GAMES: 1997, 2019 WORLD SERIES: 1995, 1997, 2016 (0 wins, 3 losses)

 "Faith" is sometimes defined as the triumph of hope over experience, and Progressive Field is a perfect example.
 After getting burned by Cleveland Municipal Stadium back in 1932, the citizens of Cleveland had every right to be leery of funding another baseball stadium, just as the citizens of Montreal are today.
 Yet unlike the "Mistake on the Lake" where the Indians called home for half a century, this stadium turned out to be a wise investment, both in terms of the team's performance and in terms of revitalizating downtown Cleveland.
 Like Oriole Park at Camden Yards, this ballpark is superb in terms of both architectural design and aesthetics.
 In terms of field layout, it almost a mirror image of Camden Yards, with right and left fields reversed.
 However, Progressive Field's futuristic stylings, with bare white tubular structural steel that stand in contrast to its Baltimore counterpart.
 It may be considered as the first "postmodern" baseball stadium.
 The roof is suspended by a unique series or arches, and the outer eight or so feet remain exposed, as if it was designed to accommodate a temporary tarp to provide additional shading on hot days.
 Like Ebbets Field, the sides of the structure are determined by the surrounding streets, and except for the center field segment of the wall, all of the sides are either parallel to or perpendicular to the two wings of the main grandstand.
 The view of the Cleveland skyline behind the left field scoreboard makes this an authentic urban ballpark.
 One "debit" in the overall account is the fact that 88 percent of the cost to build Jacobs Field was financed with taxpayers' money, midway between the public funding ratios of Camden Yards (96 percent) and the Rangers Ballpark in Arlington (80 percent).
 Of all the neoclassical" baseball stadiums, it has the lowest capacity in relation to that of its predecessor.
 It is a cozier, far more comfortable venue for watching a baseball game.
 Also like most other stadiums of this class, the playing surface is 18 feet below the main concourse, which is about street level.

 This is a great ballpark from a fan's perspective.
 Like Camden Yards, there are three main decks plus a skybox level above the mezzanine level.
 The second deck is one of the largest of any stadiums currently in use, surpassed only by the new Yankee Stadium, and it is cantilevered so that it hangs out over a substantial portion of the lower deck.
 Thus, it is positioned closer to the diamond than any other mid-to-upper-level deck in a recent stadium.
 (Fans in the back rows of the lower deck might get a little claustrophobic, however.)
 The second deck is replaced by two skybox / press box levels in the right field corner, behind home plate, and all along the third base side of the stadium.
 Perched above the 19-foot left field wall, the bleachers offer a great view of what's happening on the diamond, but anything that happens on or near the warning track in left field is out of sight.
 At some point after the stadium was originally built, probably in 1997, the bleachers were expanded by adding a trapezoidal-shaped section of seats to each side.
-The huge scoreboard in back of the bleachers features a huge "Indians" logo on top and is crammed with billboards along the sides, usually including the world-famous Cleveland Clinic.
+Until 2021, the huge scoreboard in back of the bleachers featured a huge "Indians" logo on top, but that will soon be changed to reflect the team's new (yet-to-be-decided) name.
+The side of the scoreboard is full of billboards, and the nearby world-famous Cleveland Clinic is prominently featured as well.
 It's all perhaps a bit overdone, but does add unique character to the ballpark.
 Next to the home team bullpen in center field is a terraced picnic area, adorned with a number of small trees and shrubs.
 In 2007, that area was converted into "Heritage Park," with monuments to past Indian greats arranged in an open circle formation.
 There is ample "standing room" in the left field corner and in right center field, where temporary bleachers are installed for postseason games and other high-attendance events.
 At Gate C (on the north side of the stadium) is a statue to Hall of Fame pitcher Bob Feller.
 One convenience is the elevated walkways extending from the ends of the upper decks on both sides to the parking garage in back of the bleachers.
 For the well-heeled fan, there are a series of glass-enclosed multistory skyboxes angled toward home plate, located near the left field foul pole.
 NOTE: In recent years, the distance marker in center field was changed from "405" to "400," but there has been no change in the position of the walls.
 Perhaps it was always 405 feet to the deep corner just left of dead center, rather than 410 feet.
 Further research is necessary.

 From a player's perspective, there are also many unique features.
 In contrast to other Neoclassical stadiums, there is a relatively large area behind home plate, making pop foul balls and wild pitches more exciting.
 Even though the field dimensions are roughly the same from right field to left field, the sharp corners and odd angles in the outfield walls, and the varying height thereof, combine to make for a significant element of asymmetry.
 The 19-foot high wall in left field is a challenge to sluggers, and gives occasion for many weird bounces from line drives, as with the Green Monster at Fenway Park.
 Until the end of 2014, the visitors' bullpen in right field was partly covered by the overhanging second deck.
 One minor irregularity is the fact that the wall in the right field corner is taller the rest of the wall in right field, about 14 feet compared to 9 feet.
 (Prior to 2003, it was 12 feet and 8 feet, respectively.)
 This reflects the fact that the "bend" in the lower deck grandstand in that corner (where the orientation of the seating rows shifts) is closer to home plate than the corresponding bends in the upper decks.
 Thus, there is virtually no overhang below the second deck on the right side of the bullpen.